marblexu/JavascriptStrategyGame/README.md

 # JavascriptStrategyGame
 It is a simple turn based strategy game.

+* use HTML5 canvas to draw the game
 * use JavaScript ECMAScript 6 Grammar
 * use AStar algorithm to walk
 * support melee and remote creature